DataKinds/datakinds.github.io/_posts/2018-06-21-writing-a-rootkit.md

 Because of the fact that the point of my project wasn't to exploit KASLR (and out of laziness), I took a little bit of an easier approach to all of this.

 **6/22/18: EDIT: Everything between this line and the next notice is wrong is wrong, but I'm keeping it for posterity.
-I was under the impression that `System.map` accounted for KASLR; when in reality, the last time I had tested the rootkit was _before_ KASLR was enabled by default in Linux**
+I was under the impression that `System.map` accounted for KASLR; when in reality, the last time I had tested the rootkit was _before_ KASLR was enabled by default in Linux, and that's why it worked in the first place.**
+<div markdown="1" style="position:relative;"><div style="position:absolute;top:0;left:0;right:0;bottom:0;background-color:rgba(255,255,255,0.5);z-index:9999;color:white;"></div>
 This approach, though, doesn't allow the "rootkit" to persist across boot-ups.
 Enter [make.rb](https://github.com/Aearnus/syscall-rootkit/blob/master/make.rb).

 This hack of a script uses a templating engine to bake the address of the KASLR-hardened syscall table right into the code itself.
 To find this address, the script accesses a read-only file system exposed by the Linux kernel at `/boot/`.
 In `/boot/`, there exist `System.map` files which contain the absolute offsets of every single symbol in the kernel address space for that session (or possibly for that version of the kernel?
 I'm not too sure, actually).